The Unfinished Sentence

 “We’re not giving up!
 No matter how many times you beat us up!”
 Pennie yelled.

 “I’ve grown tired of this,” Visola scowled in a shrill tone as she flicked her hair behind her.
 “Now I’m gonna send you into an endless sleep, just like what I did with your friend!
 I’ll personally make sure it’s the most painful experience you’ll ever receive!”

 Visola’s malevolent expression began to make Pennie shake with fear.
 That’s when a familiar voice from behind her growled.

 “Yeah… that was quite a nasty trick you pulled.”

 Pennie turned around to find the giant black crystal behind her beginning to crack.

 “No, that’s not possible!”
 Visola shouted.
 “How did he...?”

 The crystal smashed into millions of tiny pieces, so small that they floated to the ground like snow.

 “Ray…” Pennie sighed with relief when she saw Ray free from the crystals grasp.

-“Sorry I’m late guys,” he said.
+“Sorry I’m late guys,” he said, with a devilish smile.
 “Did I miss anything interesting?”